typelevel/cats/docs/src/main/tut/faq.md

  * [What is `tailRecM`?](#tailrecm)
  * [What does this symbol mean?](#symbol)
  * [How can I help?](#contributing)

+## <a id="diff-scalaz" href="#diff-scalaz"></a>What is the difference between cats and scalaz?

+The goal for both cats and scalaz are the same: facilitate pure functional programming in scala applications; the underling core strategy is different.
+Scalaz took the approach of trying to provide a single batteries-included *standard libary* for FP that powers the scala applications.
+Cats, on the other hand, aims to help build an [ecosystem](https://typelevel.org/cats/#ecosystem) of pure FP libraries by providing a solid and stable foundation.
+These libaries can have their own styles and personalities, competing with each other, while at the same time playing nice.
+It is through this ecosystem of FP libraries (cats included), scala applications can be powered with "FP awesome-ness" and beyond by picking whatever best fit their needs.

+Based on this core strategy, cats took a [modular](https://typelevel.org/cats/#modularity) approach and focuses on providing core, binary compatible, [approable](https://typelevel.org/cats/#approachability) and [efficient](https://typelevel.org/cats/#efficiency) abstractions.
+It also takes great effort in providing a welcoming and supportive [community environment](https://gitter.im/typelevel/cats) and a comprehensive beginner-friendly [documentation](https://typelevel.org/cats/#documentation).

+We believe that both cats and scalaz strategies have its merits and shortcomings, and it's a positive thing for the scala community to have both.

 ## <a id="what-imports" href="#what-imports"></a>What imports do I need?